polyaxon/polyaxon/docs/configuration/custom-logs-storage.md

     existingClaim: "logs-pvc"
 ```

-If you are using a persistent volume with one node access you need to be aware that some Polyaxon component must be scheduled on the same node.
+If you are using a persistent volume with one node access you need to be aware that some Polyaxon components must be scheduled on the same node.

-Users must know when to use host paths, we do not recommend this option for a multi-nodes deployment,
+Users must know when to use a single access volume, we do not recommend this option for a multi-nodes deployment where the API, scheduler, are replicated over multiple nodes,
-because different Several Polyaxon components might not be able to access the logs to function correctly if they are scheduled on different nodes.
+because several Polyaxon components might not be able to access the logs to function correctly if they are scheduled on different nodes.

-There are some options that support multi-nodes access, e.g. a PVC backed with an NFS/Glusterfs server,
+There are some options that support multi-nodes access, e.g. a PVC backed with an [NFS](/integrations/logs-on-nfs/)/Glusterfs server,
 where you can use multiple nodes, this allows you to easily scale your API, scheduler and have access to read and write logs.
 Please refer to [this section](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) to learn more about access modes.